floleuerer/fastai-docker-deploy/README.md

 The `nginx-frontend/config` and `nginx-frontend/html` folders are mounted into the Docker container.
 So it's **curcial to use the same the paths (so make sure to clone the repo in `/docker`)!**

 ### Hostname
-The hostname "dog-or-hotdog.meansqua.red" has to be replaced with your **hostname** in the following files:
+The hostname `dog-or-hotdog.meansqua.red` has to be replaced with your **hostname** in the following files:
 ```
 nginx-frontend/config/default.config
 nginx-html/classify.js